mozilla/id-specs/browserid/formats-identity-certificate.md

 ## Identity Certificate Format

-An Identity Certificate associates a user-generated public key with an email address.
+An Identity Certificate associates a client-generated public key with an email address.
 It is a JWT signed by an Identity Provider, it conforms to JWS, and it is serialized using JWS Compact Serialization.

 ### Header